-\section{Problem Formulation}
+\section{Problem formulation}

-In this section, a multi-objective optimization framework is developed to optimally size the PV system, wind turbine (WTs), diesel generator (DG), grid converter, and battery of a community MG, considering a maximum grid capacity constraint.
+In this section, a multi-objective optimization (MO-OPT) framework is developed to optimally size the solar photovoltaic (PV) system, wind turbine (WT), diesel generator (DG), grid converter, and battery of a community MG.
+The formulation considers a constraint on maximum grid capacity.
 The optimization problem is initially defined, followed by a discussion of the objectives and variables.
-In the subsequent, the developed multi-objective optimization framework is employed to optimally size the MG components under various operational scenarios, while adhering to the maximum grid capacity limit.
+Subsequently, the developed MO-OPT framework is employed to optimally size the MG components under various operational scenarios, while adhering to the maximum grid capacity limit.

-\subsection{Problem Statement}
+\subsection{Problem statement}

-The increasing demand for reliable, efficient, and sustainable energy in residential communities necessitates innovative solutions to address the challenges of increasing energy costs, environmental impact, and the need for an uninterrupted power supply.
-Conventional energy systems predominantly rely on fossil fuels, resulting in high operational costs \(C_f\) and substantial carbon emissions \(CO_2\).
-Furthermore, these systems are susceptible to reliability issues, particularly in remote or underserved areas.
-Hybrid MGs, which integrate multiple energy sources, such as photovoltaic (PV) solar, \(P_{\text{PV}}(t)\), wind generation, \(P_{\text{wt}}(t)\), backup DGs \(P_{\text{dg}}(t)\), and battery storage \(E_{\text{bess}}(t)\), offer a promising solution.
-However, designing such systems to achieve cost-effectiveness while optimizing reliability, efficiency, and emissions reduction presents a complex challenge.
+The increasing demand for reliable, efficient, and sustainable energy in residential communities necessitates innovative solutions to address the challenges of rising energy costs, environmental impact, and the need for an uninterrupted power supply.
+Conventional energy systems predominantly rely on fossil fuels, resulting in high operational costs and substantial carbon emissions ($ \xi$).
+Furthermore, these systems are susceptible to reliability issues, particularly in remote and underserved areas.
+Hybrid MGs, which integrate multiple energy sources, offer a promising solution.
+However, designing such systems to ensure cost-effectiveness while simultaneously optimizing reliability, efficiency, and emissions reduction poses a significant challenge.

-\subsection{Decision Variables}
+\subsection{Decision variables}

-In the context of designing and optimizing hybrid MGs for residential communities, the decision variables are of paramount importance in defining the operational and planning aspects of the system.
-Decision variables are categorized into two distinct sets: binary decision variables \(\mathbf{Y}\) and continuous decision variables \(\mathbf{X}\).
-Binary decision variables \(\mathbf{Y}\) indicate the selection of specific energy sources in the hybrid MG system.
-This can be mathematically represented as follows: